ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - One doesn’t discover new lands without consenting to lose sight, for a very long time, of the shore.<br>—André Gide

+- People try to fit into a mold.
+They play a role in society to attempt to find meaning in life.
+This is why they devote their lives to their work.<br>—Joji Saiga, Psycho-Pass: The Movie